Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Experiments on IEMOCAP

 As discussed in Section~\ref{sec:dpneval}, $\Omega_{1/3}$ detection experiments were conducted to assess the models' ability to estimate uncertainty.
 Both Max.P and Ent. were used as confidence thresholds for AUPR measurement.
 The precision-recall (PR) curves for all four systems are shown in Fig.~\ref{fig:AUPR}.
 From the graphs, using Max.P and Ent. as thresholds yield similar trends.
 The dpn-kl system consistently outperforms all the other systems based on both measures of uncertainty in $\Omega_{1/3}$ detection performance.

 The average value of Max.P and Ent. for different data groups are reported in Table~\ref{tab: avg maxP ent} and illustrated in Fig.~\ref{fig: avg-maxP-ent ses=5}.
-In general, when the emotion in the utterance gets more complex (with fewer annotators agreeing on the same emotion label), the average Max.P decreases and the average Ent. increases, showing that the systems become less certain about the emotion prediction results.
+In general, when the emotion in the utterance gets more complex (with fewer annotators agreeing on the same emotion label), the average Max.P decreases and the average Ent. increases, showing that the systems predicts higher uncertainty of the emotion distribution.
 The prediction from ``hard'' has the least uncertainty as it is trained with one-hot labels.
 The high Max.P and low Ent. values of $\Omega_{1/3}$ produced by ``hard'' indicate that this system can give incorrect predictions with high confidence when it encounters test utterances with complex emotions.

 The standard dpn system exhibits the most uncertainty by producing the lowest Max.P and the highest Ent., indicating that the Dirichlet prior predicted based on only about 3 hard labels introduces a large amount of uncertainty in the estimation.
-However, such uncertainty plays a key role in the AER problem as it is difficult and expensive to have many reference labels for each utterance and a limited number of labels is not nearly enough to reflect the true underlying emotion distribution.
+However, such uncertainty plays a key role in the AER problem as it is difficult and expensive to have many reference labels for each utterance and a small number of labels are often insufficient to reflect the true underlying emotion distribution.
 The uncertainty is reduced by smoothing the Dirichlet samples with the MLE by incorporating an additional $\mathcal{L}_{\text{kl}}$ term in the loss function.
 It is worth noting that although ``dpn'' has higher average Ent. than ``dpn-kl'', its AUPR (Ent.) is still worse than ``dpn-kl''.